-The enigmatic British radio broadcast inspires a series devoted to landscapes of the imagination and romantic notions of Britain's island status
+How the enigmatic British radio broadcast inspired a series devoted to landscapes of the imagination and romantic notions of Britain's island status

 "Now that everyone in the developed world seems to own some form of camera, a different space has opened for documentary photographers.
 It's a space free from specific events, where there are different expectations, where it is first and foremost about ideas.
 Now we can all take pictures, with varying degrees of ability, it's what we do with our cameras that counts"

 - Mark Power

 As a child, Mark Power discovered his father’s home-made enlarger in the family attic, a contraption consisting of an upturned flowerpot, a domestic light bulb and a simple camera lens.
 His interest in photography probably began at this moment, though he later went to art college to study life-drawing and painting instead.